bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 It's important to understand that the comparison of wide vs narrow formatting has nothing to do with semantic vs fixed.
-I think the confusion comes mostly from the fact that the semantic formatting is often used in it's wide version, although there's a matching narrow version for everything.
+I think the confusion comes mostly from the fact that the semantic formatting is often used in its wide version, although there's a matching narrow version for everything.

 ``` clojure
 ;; semantic (narrow)